maplibre/maplibre-gl-js/docs/README.md

-This folder contains developer documentation for MapLibre GL JS.
-Put any diagrams you reference in the [diagrams](./diagrams) folder.
-If you use PlantUML, put the source code in `diagrams/*.plantuml` files and run `npm run build-diagrams` to generate SVG versions of them.
-There is also a [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml) for previewing them while you edit.
+### MapLibre GL JS Documentation

+This directory contains the source for the MapLibre docs hosted at [https://maplibre.org/maplibre-gl-js/docs/](https://maplibre.org/maplibre-gl-js/docs/).

+Besides this README, each other file in this directory corresponds to a site page after processing by [MkDocs](https://www.mkdocs.org/).
 ## Setting up Docker access

 If you're on Linux, before you can run the docs you need to give your user permission to run `docker` commands without `sudo`, as explained [here in the Docker docs](https://docs.docker.com/engine/install/linux-postinstall/).